manjillama/npl-public/api/CONTRIBUTING.md

 ## Github

-Guidelines to follow when contributing to the Yatri codebase
+Guidelines to follow when contributing to the codebase

 ### Branch Naming Convention